SantiagoFleitasIbarra/holbertonschool-simple_shell/README.md

 | `env` | Print the environment |
 | `exit` | Exit the shell |
 | `help` | Print a help messages for built-ins |

+## Functions
+* shell.c: It contains the main loop of our shell program.
+In addition to several auxiliary functions, for example: ```tokenize_input``` splits an input string into tokens.
+The non-interactive mode implementation.
+And finally a function that is used to determine if a string represents an absolute path in the file system.
+* shell.h: This is the header file containing the necessary libraries, macro definitions and function prototypes required for our shell.
+* prompt.c: It is used to display the prompt indicator in the shell interface.
+The prompt is the string of characters that appears before the user enters a command on the command line.
+* exec.c: It contains external and internal command execution handling.
+In addition, it also looks for a command in the PATH locations.
+Finally, it also contains some useful functions.
+* built-in.c: Contains the functions of the internal commands that are implemented in the shell.

 ## Example
 ### Clone repo using HTTPS